Baronno/Medapp/README.md

  register

  These are components we are used in our project.
 We separate the project into diffferent components so this is better to manage.
+## The service we used:
+Patient.service
+Doctor.service

+In this project, these two services were created to opeate the operations between different components, within this, the structure of the app is more clear.
+The component is for dispaly while the service is responsible for receive and send.In other words, any components can use the services as we want which clearly reduce the code and improve the effiency.
 ## How to use the app
 For the first time to run the app.